 2 Under the Alteration of Statutory Designations Order (No. 2) 1996 a reference in any law to the Commissioner of State Taxation is read and construed as a reference to the Commissioner of State Revenue unless the contrary intention appears.

-3 On the date as at which this compilation was prepared, the Racing, Gaming and Liquor Regulations Amendment (Fees and Charges) Regulations 2017 Pt.
-2 had not come into operation.
-It reads as follows:

-Part 2 — Betting Control Regulations 1978 amended

-3. Regulations amended

-This Part amends the Betting Control Regulations 1978.

-4. Various fees amended

-Amend the provisions listed in the Table as set out in the Table.

-Table